ctrl-alt-del/rdt-coin/README.md

 ### Issues

 1. Server doesn't response if the request queries `n=1`
-2. Some data parsing is current being done in presenter and view level in the app; ideally, those works would be eliminated if the response construct its data in a object-oriented way instead of being served as raw multi-level array.
+2. Some data parsing is currently being done in the presenter and view level (or main thread) in the app; ideally, those works would be eliminated if the response wraps its data in a object-oriented manner instead of serving them as raw multi-level array.